 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Acute intraventricular access device problems (eg, leakage, failure, device-related infection) or
+- Acute intraventricular access device problems (eg, leakage, extravasation of fluid, failure) or

 - Ventriculoperitoneal shunt (a medical device that relieves pressure on the brain)—Should not be used in patients with these conditions.

 - Heart rhythm problems, history of or

 - Hypotension (low blood pressure), history of—Use with caution.
 May make these conditions worse.

 Proper use of Brineura